rjuju/rjuju.github.io/_posts/blog/2018-07-03-diagnostic-of-unexpected-slowdown.markdown

 slowdown was **4 GB**.
 Fortunately, PostgreSQL was able to have quite good performance with this size of cache.

-If software editors read this post, please understand that if people ask for newer PostgreSQL version compatibility, or pooler compatibility, they have very good reasons for that.
+If software vendors read this post, please understand that if people ask for newer PostgreSQL version compatibility, or pooler compatibility, they have very good reasons for that.
 There are usually very few behavior changes with newer versions, and they're all documented!